Synerise/ios-sdk/README.md

 7. `Injector.setWalkthroughDelegate` - Sets delegate to handle walkthrough actions.
 See **Injector** section for more information.
 8. `Injector.setBannerDelegate` - Sets delegate to handle banner actions.
 See **Injector** section for more information.

-## Setup with custom API environment
+## Initialization with custom API environment

 There is option to change API baseURL for on-premise installations.